Checklist #3: Adviser directories

 The VouchedFor review system allows advisers to respond to reviews.
 Advisers generally use this facility to respond to the occasional piece of constructive criticism from clients; something we completely endorse.

-However, we recommend treating this like a social media platform and responding to positive feedback too.
+However, we recommend treating this in the same way you’d treat a social media platform and responding to positive feedback too.
 If a client says something commentary about your service on Twitter, Facebook or LinkedIn you would respond.
 The same should be true with VouchedFor.

 So would something longer, perhaps: “Thank you for your kind review, it has been my pleasure to advise you for the past 15 years and I’m grateful for the friends and family you have introduced to me.”